 Let’s face it, working remotely is great.
 It’s especially great because of everything it allows: flexibility of schedule and work method, total freedom to decide where you want to live, a better family and home life.
-This structure is perfect for an Ed Tech company like ours since we teach PLM design, planning and training through ecourses.
+This structure is perfect for an Ed Tech company like ours since we teach PLM training, planning and design through ecourses.
 However, those of us who have been transforming our home into our office for some time, know that as with everything in life, nothing is perfect.

 One of the things we miss most about our daily routine is probably the direct contact with our workmates.
 Though it’s true that every day there are more tools that bring us closer to our team (video conferences, chat, email, etc.), there’s nothing that beats daily physical contact.
 Therefore, at Share PLM we do our best to get together at least once every three months.
 We choose a city (usually where someone from the team lives) and spend a few days taking part in co-working, team building activities and of course, have a beer or two!
 These days are always successful and we go back home with our batteries recharged and our heads full of new ideas.

 On this occasion, our team meeting took place at the end of January in the city of Frankfurt, with Helena hosting.
 We dedicated the first day of co-working completely to the team.
 First, we spent some time taking part in a few ice-breaking activities, which always help us to let go and make the environment more relaxed.
 Then we had the opportunity to talk about our most important daily tasks and their future evolution.
 And finally, we shared anecdotes of our routine that helped us understand each other’s daily realities.
 The result?
 It was a very useful and productive day!